- Food and Cooking»

 Step 2: Peel the onion, chop into little square pieces, and place onto a plate.
 Wash carrot, celery stalk, and tomato.
 Chop the celery and the tomato into little square pieces, and the carrot into thin shredded slices.
 Place onto a plate.

-Step 3: Pour Canola oil into a skillet and let heat over medium heat.
+Step 3: Pour grapeseed oil into a skillet and let heat over medium heat.
 Once skillet is hot add the chopped onions and cook until lightly golden, stirring occasionally with a spatula.

 Step 4: Add the sliced carrots to the skillet with the onions and let them cook for a few minutes, also stirring occasionally.
-Add more Canola oil to the skillet if necessary.
+Add more grapeseed oil to the skillet if necessary.

 Step 5: Add the chopped celery and cook for a few minutes, stirring all the ingredients with a spatula.

 Step 6: Add the chopped tomatoes and cook for a few minutes.
-Do not forget to stir and add some Canola oil.
+Do not forget to stir and add some grapeseed oil.

 Step 7: Squeeze a good amount of ketchup into a little sauce dish.
 Then add two teaspoons of Aji Mirin and stir.
 Add to the skillet with the veggies.
 Cook for a few minutes, stirring occasionally.
 Then sprinkle with dried parsley flakes and stir.
 Turn off the skillet and leave the ingredients there.